 The sales got better and better every day and her clients kept asking for other products.
 She reinvested all the store incomes in the business as Jose supported the house and encourage her to study.

 As her business grew stronger, Ana realized she needed to invest in it.
 She heard through the public speakers of the town about the project “Micro - credits for Baru Island young entrepreneurs”.
 She didn’t understand much about it so she went to the meeting called by the Hernan Echavarria Foundation to have more information and decided to apply.

 The Project’s impact

-When we asked him about how the project has impacted him, he textually said:
+When we asked her about how the project has impacted her business and her life, she textually said:

-Thanks to all of you, to your constant support, the project has really impacted Victor and his family’s life.
+Thanks to all of you, to your constant support, the project has really impacted Ana and her family’s life.

-For us in the Hernán Echavarría Foundation, it has been a great opportunity to learn from him and his family.
-His desire to succeed and to improve his quality of life, are an incentive for us to keep working.
+For us in the Hernan Echavarria Foundation, it has been a great opportunity to learn from her.
+Her desire to succeed is an incentive for us to keep working.

 We invite you to continue to work with us in order to achieve our total funding goal of $10,490.